-Colorado State University - Known worldwide, this undergrad/graduate program is interdisciplinary, not only among the various ecological sciences, but also requiring practical application courses in water resources planning and management, as well as communication.
+Colorado State University—Known worldwide, this undergrad/graduate program is interdisciplinary, not only among the various ecological sciences, but also requires practical application courses in water resources planning and management, as well as communication.

-University of British Columbia - This Canadian program is geared toward working professionals, including government and industry.
-It provides them with the practical and technical skills to respond to water resources issues, giving them the tools to resolve water resource conflicts.
+University of British Columbia—This Canadian program is geared toward working professionals, including government and industry.
+It provides them with the practical and technical skills to respond to water resource issues, giving them the tools to resolve water resource conflicts.